-(iii) Broker Warrants
+Broker Warrants

-As at the date of this MD&A the following broker warrants are issued and outstanding:

-a) 919,900 Warrants entitling the holder to purchase one Private Placement Unit of the Company at \$0.40 per Private Placement Unit at any time on or before May 10, 2013.
+As at the date of this MD&A the Company has 919,900 broker warrants issued and outstanding.
+Each broker warrant entitles the holder to purchase one Private Placement Unit of the Company at \$0.40 per Private Placement Unit at any time on or before May 10, 2013.
+Each Private Placement Unit consists of one common share and one non-transferible warrant, with each underlying warrant entitling the holder thereof to purchase one additional common share at \$0.60 per common share.